 "The House of Horrors" is a very aptly named quest.
 Let's just say that Molag Bal has gone from being a Jerkass in Oblivion and really stepped up as "Lord of Domination".

-Even scarier is that you are forced to kill an priest of a rival Daedric Prince in Molag Bal's name (If you want all the Daedric Artifacts) the Priest's soul is then send to Molag Bal assuming for eternal torture.
+Even scarier is that you are forced to kill an priest of a rival Daedric Prince in Molag Bal's name (if you want all the Daedric Artifacts) the Priest's soul is then sent to Molag Bal, assuming for eternal torture.
 Remember the Wizard and Vaermina mentioned in Oblivion above?
-This is probably even worse, because not only is an innocent priest doomed for a similar fate, but you're the one who carried it out College Humour said it best "RPG Heroes are jerks"
+This is probably even worse, because not only is an innocent priest doomed for a similar fate, but you're the one who carried it out.
+College Humour said it best: "RPG Heroes are jerks"